hwayne/learntla/content/tla/operators.md

 weight = 1
 +++

 An operator is a thing that does a thing.
 It's what programmers might refer to as a function.
-You use a `==` for them.
+You use a `==` to define them.

 ```
 Five == 5